IceHe/lib/snips/books/designing-data-intensive-applications.md

     - 1\.
 Determining that the leader has failed.
         - There is no foolproof _( 万无一失的 )_ way of detecting what has gone wrong, so most systems simply use a timeout :
             - nodes frequently bounce messages back and forth between each other,
-            - and if a node doesn’t respond for some period of time -- say, 30 seconds -- it is assumed to be dead.
+            - and if a node doesn't respond for some period of time -- say, 30 seconds -- it is assumed to be dead.
             - _( If the leader is deliberately taken down for planned maintenance, this doesn't apply. )_
     - 2\.
 Choosing a new leader.
         - This could be done through an election process ( where the leader is chosen by a majority of the remaining replicas ), or a new leader could be appointed by a previously elected controller node.